bernardoms/shortenerUrl/README.md

 - Java 11

-Used Java version 11 because of the improved features to run JAVA in a instance inside a container
+Used Java version 11 because of the improved features to run JAVA in a instance inside a container.

 - Caffeine

 Used Caffeine for caching the alias to original url because the original url from an alias never changes I can cache this data to be more fast and don't rely on a conection to the database to do this work.
+Caffeine is easier to setup cache because it's used the anotations of spring-cache and in addition to that with caffeine is possible to use ttl for cache.

 ## How to run
 Local: